John-Kingham/random-old-books/README.md

 - README.md
   - I used [Code Institute's README.md template](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) as the starting point for this document.
   - I referenced Code Institute's *Creating a README* slide deck.
+  - I used https://ui.dev/amiresponsive to generate the multi-screen image shown at the start of the README.
 - User Experience Design
   - I read [The Elements of User Experience](http://www.jjg.net/elements/) and used it to guide me through the user experience design phase.
 - User Personas